Angrones/Glimmer-and-Gloom/README.md

-# WIP!
-WORK IN PROGRESS!
-A fork of [**jraynolds**](https://github.com/jraynolds)'s [**Glimmer and Gloom Script**](https://github.com/jraynolds/Glimmer-and-Gloom).
-> # Glimmer-and-Gloom
+# Glimmer-and-Gloom
-> A python automated bot to play Flight Rising's Glimmer and Gloom minigame on the Very Hard difficulty.
+A python automated bot to play Flight Rising's Glimmer and Gloom minigame on the Very Hard difficulty.

-> The bot will work its way, clicking down from the top left to the bottom right.
+The bot will work its way, clicking down from the top left to the bottom right.
 When it runs out of gloom hexes that aren't on the bottom right edges, it'll calculate the appropriate glimmers to click on and work them down to cancel out the remaining edge hexes.
 Calculations from the excellent <a href="https://docs.google.com/spreadsheets/d/1zrLIjer2FKmknXpyopCSEfVDdEP5rgxWsTOBVFkW8lQ/edit#gid=0">spreadsheet</a> done by <a href="https://flightrising.com/main.php?p=lair&tab=userpage&id=186567">Sqld</a>.
-> If at any time the program has to be stopped, move your cursor to the top left corner of the screen and keep it there.
+If at any time the program has to be stopped, move your cursor to the top left corner of the screen and keep it there.
 That will terminate the project.

+---
+A fork of [**jraynolds**](https://github.com/jraynolds)'s [**Glimmer and Gloom Script**](https://github.com/jraynolds/Glimmer-and-Gloom).
+This fork includes:
-This fork includes the fix for the "TypeError: can only concatenate str (not "int") to str", a more in-depth tutorial for the Installation, and
+- A fix for the "TypeError: can only concatenate str (not "int") to str" and Ending game 1 > Beginning game 11 error;
+- An In-depth Installation and Script Setup;
+- A rundown of the basis;
+- An in-depth explanation of how Confidence and the PNGs works for those who still have troubles figuring this out.

 # Setup
 ## Requirements